- Allergic Living - http://allergicliving.com -

 “Our findings suggest for the first time that in peanut-allergic patients, long-term treatment with oral immunotherapy may produce sustained benefits allowing introduction of peanut back into the diet,” said study author Dr. Brian Vickery, Assistant Professor Of Pediatrics at the University of North Carolina.

-Published in the Journal of Allergy and Clinical Immunology, the pilot study involved putting 39 peanut-allergic children through a five-year oral immunotherapy program (where small, then increasing amounts of peanut protein are consumed with the goal of inducing tolerance), then following the children to see if the protection would wane.
+Published in the Journal of Allergy and Clinical Immunology in February 2014, the pilot study involved putting 39 peanut-allergic children through a five-year oral immunotherapy program (where small, then increasing amounts of peanut protein are consumed with the goal of inducing tolerance), then following the children to see if the protection would wane.

 Of the 24 kids who completed the program, 50 percent achieved what is known as “sustained unresponsiveness” – or the ability to consume peanut without reacting – even three or four years after stopping OIT.
 Notably, the other half who did not reach sustained unresponsiveness were still able to consume a much larger amount of peanut, with less severe reactions, than they could at the study’s outset.